quarto4novel/novel-pdf/README.md

     - `## Author`
     - any other level 2 title inside front matter is an error
   - [ ] level 2 (in body matter): **chapter** with title `## My chapter title`.
+    You can use the `lines_before=7` attribute to set the position of the title, it defaults to `chapters.title.lines_before` metadata.
 The chapter can have more detailed when encapsulated in a ``.chapter` div.

     ```qmd
     :::{.chapter}